robocorp/example-controlroom-artifacts/README.md

 Server needs to know Control Room workspace ID and the API key for accessing Process API.
 In this implementation those are provided as environment variables `CONTROL_ROOM_WORKSPACE_ID` and `CONTROL_ROOM_WORKSPACE_API_KEY`.

+Server is using libraries `RPA.Robocorp.Process` and `RPA.HTTP` from `rpaframework` package to access process details and handle the download of the artifact.

 ## Description of the example Robot

 TBD